Alderton Hill Quarry: Location and geology

 The site is located on Alderton Hill to the south west of Dumbleton Wood, approximately 2 kilometres south west of Dumbleton village which is in north Gloucestershire.

 The site is a significant location for research because of its well preserved Lower Jurassic insect fauna.
 There is a range of publications which detail the findings on this site, which include fossil insects.
 Particular findings are specimens of dragonflies (Gomphites) and a large cockroach.
 Fish remains have been found, and well-preserved cephalopods.
 The strata exposed are part of the Whitby Mudstone.

-The discoveries are usually more complete than those from comparable localities.
-This is an important paleoentomological locality for research into the anatomy and evolution of early insect faunas.
+In April 2024, Swaby et al. published the first comprehensive taxonomic and taphonomic analysis of the entire insect assemblage from Alderton Hill, based on all known museum specimens.
+Through comparison with the Lower Jurassic insect fauna of Strawberry Bank, Ilminster, Somerset, this study concluded that the Alderton Hill palaeoentomofauna is the best-preserved and most representative insect assemblage from the Toarcian strata of the UK.

 The site is located in hedges which are species-rich.
 They include ash, oak, holly, hawthorn, hazel and spindle.
 The common blue butterfly is recorded.